enricobottazzi/ZKverse/README.md

 `snarkjs plonk setup multiplier.r1cs powersOfTau28_hez_final_11.ptau multiplier.zkey`

-Here the multiplier.zkey is the output file of this operation⇒ it is the proving key
+Here the multiplier.zkey is the output file of this operation => it is the proving key

 ### Get a verification key in json format (from the proving key)